dice-group/theses/README.md

 ### 7. Thesis defence

 After submitting your thesis, the two reviewers will check your thesis.
 After that, there will be an appointment at which you have to defend your work with a presentation which is followed by a question and answer round.
-At the end of the defence, the reviewers typically discuss the grade of the student for the presentation and for the thesis document.
+Your performance during this appointment will be taken into account for the grading.

+### Grading

+The thesis will be graded by two reviewers.
+Reviewers from the DICE group typically take diverse criteria into account to compute the final grade of a thesis.
+These criteria include (but are not limited to):
+* Quality of the solution
+* Technical content
+* Code quality
+* Writing
+* Thesis defense

 ## Contact